NLanese/NLanese/README.md

 ## Hello World!
 I'm Nick Lanese!

 #### I am a Full Stack Developer who is fresh to the world of coding!
-Uniquely talented in finding alternative solutions to difficult to approach tasks, I approach every day eager to learn new techniques as well as face new challenges.
+Uniquely talented in finding alternative solutions to otherwise arduous and tedious tasks, I approach every day eager to learn new techniques as well as face new challenges.
 Thank you for visiting my page, and sharing in my journy in the world of development!

 ---